pub struct Lowerer<'source, 'temp> {

 Apply automatic type conversions for a function call.

-Apply whatever automatic conversions are needed to pass arguments
+Apply whatever automatic conversions are needed to pass arguments to

-the function overload described by rule
+the function overload described by rule.
+Update arguments to refer

 to the converted arguments.

-fn atomic_pointer( &mut self, expr: Handle<Expression<'source>>, ctx: &mut ExpressionContext<'source, '_, '_>, ) -> Result<Handle<Expression>, Box<Error<'source>>>
+fn atomic_pointer( &mut self, expr: Handle<Expression<'source>>, ctx: &mut ExpressionContext<'source, '_, '_>, ) -> Result<(Handle<Expression>, Scalar), Box<Error<'source>>>

 fn atomic_helper( &mut self, span: Span, fun: AtomicFunction, args: &[Handle<Expression<'source>>], is_statement: bool, ctx: &mut ExpressionContext<'source, '_, '_>, ) -> Result<Option<Handle<Expression>>, Box<Error<'source>>>